 Like all things, it began as something else entirely.

-In the beginning – perhaps even before it knew what it was for itself – it was only a forest.
-Heavy with low-hanging fog, and thick with the animal memories of those things that escape the tight grip of words.
+In the beginning — perhaps even before it knew what it was for itself — it was only a forest.
+Heavy with low-hanging fog, and thick with the musk of those animal memories that escape the tight grip of words.
 Unknowable, and ancient before anything in the world knew what ancient meant.
 It had lived, undisturbed, for so many years that even the steady river-flow of time had begun to seem like nothing more than the slight pull of a vaguely-remembered dream.

-Yet the thought of it – the very memory of it – had sunk into the dirt like spilled blood, staining it until they pulled it up thirstily through the hard roots of the trees that rose like nightmares.
+And yet, the thought of it — the very memory of it — had sunk into the dirt like spilled blood, staining it until the forest pulled it up thirstily through the hard roots of the trees that rose like nightmares.
 It was certain of its own identity without the need for a mirror; self-assured in the writhing bodies that were born and lived and died and then faded into the bones that turned to dust beneath the dirt.
-The hard, definite meanings of human words had no place under the rippling green shadows that cast Bacchic figures against the light.
-The only words that mattered were the springtime birdsong and the cries of deer and the slow groan of trees in the wind.
+The hard, definite meanings of human words had no place under the rippling green shadows that cast orgiastic figures against the light.
+The only words that mattered were the springtime birdsong and the child cries of deer and the slow groan of trees in the wind.

 It was only when the jagged teeth of saws and the hungry bite of axes came and tore that the forest shook itself awake.
-It did not know, at first, what had happened, still drowsy with the heavy dreams of a hundred thousand lifetimes over a hundred thousand years.
-It fought like a beast roused, throwing itself blindly against the invaders with teeth and bodies and claws of its own.
-But its teeth broke against the things that swarmed like beetles, and they dug deep scars into the earth that scabbed over and turned hard.
-And so, it twisted and turned back into itself – hiding as it died, dying as it hid – and longing to return to the thing it had been.
+It did not know, at first, what had happened.
+How could it, when it was still drowsy with the heavy dreams of a hundred thousand lifetimes over a hundred thousand years?
+So it fought like a beast roused, throwing itself blindly against the invaders with teeth and claws and bodies of its own.
+But its teeth broke against the indifferent steel of the things that swarmed like beetles.
+They dug without rest, tearing deep scars into the earth that scabbed over and turned hard.
+And so, the forest twisted and turned back into itself — hiding as it died, dying as it hid — and longing to return to the thing it had been.
 Instead, deep in its own ruined roots, it found itself anew.
 Yet it mourned the truth of it, because it knew that whatever peace it had lived before would not return.

 But even memories can be hard to kill.